 A continuation of our trip from Doolin to the Ring Fort, Portal Tomb Ireland, and the Burren.

 Cathair Chonaill [Ring Fort]

 Another few minutes up the road from Carron Church and there’s the Cathair Chonaill or Ring Fort.
 Ring Forts are fairly common in Ireland, the home of over 45,000 such structures.
-The label fort is misleading, as most of these structures were not defensive, but an enclosed farmstead.
+The label fort is misleading, as most of these structures were not defensive, but enclosed a farmstead.
 The rings are laid up of dry stone slabs and stone blocks.
 In other parts of Ireland, you can find earthen forts, where the stone is less plentiful.

 The Ring Fort is impressive.
 It is so interesting to see how older civilizations solved their problems…especially without heavy machinery or college education.
 (Though the farm girl was laughing more at the cows next to a historic attraction.
 Oh, people in the States would throw fits if we did similarly!)

 A short drive up the road and we found the car park (parking lot) for the Portal Tomb, Ireland.
 The site was busier than the previous ones, so we took our time reading the information plaques and meandered closer to the Tomb.

 During archeological digs, they discovered the remains of 21 humans.
 Theoretically, the bodies were placed over the course of 600 years, beginning around 5,000 years ago.
 For supposedly primitive people, they built a cool structure.

 While waiting for the crowds to thin out, and after reading the plaques, we wandered around, marveling at the landscape.
 The Tomb is in the Burren, and the landscape is fascinating.
 According to the information plaques, over 70% of Ireland’s native plant species can be found growing in the Burren.
 Wicked impressive considering quite a bit of the Burren looks like a windswept rock with some grasses.